Funeral Order of Service Examples

 A traditional Christian funeral service often includes hymns, prayers, and readings from the Bible.
 The order of service may begin with a musical prelude, followed by a welcome message, opening prayer, hymns, a eulogy, scripture readings, a sermon, and concludes with a benediction and committal service.

+Read our detailed guide 'A Comprehensive guide to Christian Order of Service Programmes and see our Christian Designs.
 For information and guidance on planning a Christian faith service, Funeral Partners UK has detailed information to help.

 • Example 2: Classic Jewish Memorial